karthikcodes6/karthikcodes.in/docs/Home.md

 slug: /
 ---

-Hey, glad to see you here.
-My name is Karthik.
-I'm a software engineer based in India!
-I'm using this space to share my knowledge on the internet.
+Hey, I’m Karthik.
+I’m a software engineer based in India!
+I’m currently building a tool called [Sketchnote.co](https://sketchnote.co).

-I write blogs:
-* From setting up DNS for a custom domain in AWS to building a web application that scales to 5 million pages.
-* From improving react performance using useMemo and useCallback to architecting a scalable frontend using mono repo.
-* From choosing the best rich text editor to building tools like the Sketchnote app.
-* From React's state reducer pattern to object-oriented patterns for backend APIs.
-* From authentication patterns to authorization patterns
+Before Sketchnote.co I worked at LTI as a software engineer.
+I was also building a mobile app called Connected Senses based on the fitness domain.

+I’m exploring more on real-time collaboration and rich text editing.
+I build plugins at Plate.
+And I’m trying to improve the performance of the Slate editor.

+I am excited about full-stack development, UX designing, design systems, mono repo architecture, building composable components and building component libraries.